John F. Harris (politician)

 John F. Harris (c.
-1830 – August 20, 1913) was an American lawyer and politician from Greenville, Mississippi.
+1830 – August 20, 1913) was an African-American lawyer and politician from Greenville, Mississippi.
 In the mid- and late-1880s he was a member of the Greenville city council and in 1890 he was elected to the Mississippi House of Representatives.
 He was also a member of numerous local civic organizations.
 He is noted for an 1890 speech given to the state house in support of an appropriations bill for a monument to Confederate veterans of the American Civil War.

 Early life

 John F. Harris was likely born sometime between 1827 and 1831.
 He was a slave until the American Civil War (1861–1865).
 As a slave, he worked as a carpenter.
 After achieving his freedom, he began to study law and was largely self-taught.
 Like fellow African American lawyer Nathan S. Taylor, studied law in the offices of Percy and Yerger, one of the best firms in Greenville.
 Harris was said to "carry a saw under one arm and a Mississippi [Law] Code under the other and ... when he was not doing carpenter work he was reading the Code.
 Harris was admitted to the Greenville bar in December 1870.
 He continued to work as a carpenter even as he worked as a lawyer and public servant, once joking that he feared a return of slavery would force him back to his previous job, and besides, "law business is powerful dull".

 There were few black lawyers in Mississippi at the time, and there was not always unity among them.
 In December 1873, Harris attempted to disbar fellow African American lawyer, John D. Werles.
 Harris became politically active in the late 1870s, running for Chancery Clerk in 1879.
 A Republican, he was politically aligned with Republican civil rights activists John R. Lynch and James L. Alcorn and was opposed by Democrats for being hostile to whites.